HIPAA Compliant Chat: Build a Chat App!

 Once again, using the credentials acquired in

-Step 1 we ask the backend to generate a Virgil auth token.
-Using this token we initialize the
+Step 2, you can ask the backend to generate a Virgil auth token.
+Using this token will initialize the

 EThree object from Virgil's

-Once we're connected to both Stream and Virgil, we're ready to start chatting with someone.
-After you've clicked "Register" in the tutorial app, you'll see a screen like this:
+Once you've connected to both Stream and Virgil, you can start chatting with someone.

 This form asks for the identity of the user you want to chat with.
-If they have registered in another browser window, we can create a Stream Chat
+If they've registered in another browser window, you can create a Stream Chat

 Channel that's private to those two members:

-The client we're accessing in the state is the one created in
+The client you're accessing in the state is the one created in

-In order to encrypt a message before sending it through a Stream channel, we need to look up the receiver's public key:
+In order to encrypt a message before sending it through a Stream channel, you must find the receiver's public key:

-eThree instance in our state is from Step 3.
+eThree instance in your state is from Step 4.
 Assuming that the sender's identity is

 will and the receiver's identity is